otam-mato/nodejs_mongodb/README.md

       ```
       npm start
       ```
-   - **Access the app in your web browser using ip/dns name and port 3000**:
+   - **Access the app in your web browser using ip/dns name of your server and port 3000**:

      <br>